What are the Four Dimensions of Relational Work?

 Influence

-Influence is a powerful force that allows individuals to sway and direct the thoughts, behaviors, and choices of others in a collaborative manner.
+Influence is a powerful force that allows individuals to sway and direct the thoughts, behaviours, and choices of others collaboratively.
 This skill encompasses a range of essential attributes, including exceptional communication abilities, adept negotiation techniques, and persuasive strategies.

 By harnessing these capabilities, one can effectively shape the opinions, attitudes, and actions of others, leading them towards a shared objective.
 Through influence, individuals can foster meaningful connections and inspire collective efforts towards a common goal with remarkable efficacy and impact.